-I always knew I wanted to be in a relationship.
+I always knew that I wanted to be in a relationship.
 I wanted to be in a loving, healthy intimate relationship.
-But it took me long to finally find the person whom I could build this relationship that I so-wanted with.
+But it took me long to finally find the person whom I could build this kind of relationship with.

 So what makes you cut out for intimate relationships?

 You are cut out for an intimate relationship if you are able to fulfill the needs of another adult in that intimate bond.

 “An adult commitment is a thoroughly truthful enterprise of ongoing love.” ~ David Richo, How to be an Adult in Relationships